michalmalik/michalmalik.github.com/about.md

 permalink: /about/
 ---

 I currently work as a junior malware analyst at ESET, an AV company.
+Opinions are mine.
 This blog is about reverse engineering Linux binaries and things related to it.